Tummy Tuck: A RealSelf Urban Glossary

 What can I expect my doctor to do about my sides?
 They look horrible, I have a bad muffin top. - ChristinaS

 Muscle separation (noun)

-Massive weight gain or having kids can cause the two vertical muscles running across your abdomen to separate and stretch.
+Massive weight gain or pregnancy can cause the two vertical muscles running across your abdomen to separate and stretch.
 That results in a "pooch" in your stomach area.
-Having a tummy tuck helps fix this.
+Also known as diastasis recti.

 I can't tell if I have a torn abdominal muscle.
 No matter how much I exercise and do ab work, I still can't get the old belly back. - TravelingCat